 Of course if you are an advanced user and you know what you are buying when you buy it than you could absolutely make good use of this digital piano.

-If you buy this digital piano for its intended, use than you will be happy with it but if you buy this digital piano with grand ideas you will be disappointed.
+If you buy this digital piano for its intended use, then you will be happy with it but if you buy this digital piano with grand ideas you will be disappointed.

-This is an excellent budget option.
+The Yamaha NP-31 is an excellent budget keyboard piano option.
 If you need a digital piano that can be transported easily and that you want to practice with this model may be your best bet.

 It is ideal for the beginner that is perhaps not sure how committed they are to the digital piano.
 It is a really nice jumping off point for the beginner.